From the Field

 The Central Coast is a crucial region for organic agriculture.
-But even here, farmers face persistent barriers to adopting diversified farming practices.
+Even here, farmers face persistent barriers to adopting diversified farming practices.

 If you’re a fan of organic leafy greens, you can thank California’s Central Coast.
 Roughly 70 percent of US lettuce comes from this region.
 Salinas Valley, in particular, grows most of it, which is why some people call this valley the nation’s Salad Bowl.